sonocotta/esparagus-media-center/README.md

 With the Amped Esparagus, I'm implementing and testing a new updated look with every board equipped with a semi-transparent front face as standard.
 Behind it, there is a front-facing IR reader and an 8-LED RGB strip (that can be used for audio visualization or power state).
 Most noticeably, there is a rotary encoder with a push-button that allows quick change of volume or play/pause action.

+**Early access: Amped Esparagus Plus (S3)** swaps in an ESP32-S3 and an I2C-controlled PCM5122 DAC (versus the static-configuration PCM5100A on the classic ESP32 board), keeping the same TPA3118 amp, RGB LED, IR receiver, and rotary encoder.
+It adds a front-facing I2S microphone for local voice-assist use cases and an optional SPI TFT display for on-device status/now-playing.

 ## Esparagus Audio Brick

 The **Esparagus Audio Brick** is a new addition to the Esparagus line of ESP32-based audio hardware.
 Similar to the Louder Esparagus boards for the most part, the Audio Brick uses the newer TAS5825M DAC/amp, which is a considerably more capable chip with considerably better efficiency figures.
 It is designed with Home Assistant in mind, so it is a little less about looks and a little more about longevity and practicality.